Jakads/Randosu/README.md

 ### **Seed**

-*Default: None*\
+*Default: Current Timestamp*\
 Seed is used to initialize a random number generator.
 That means the same seed will create the same .osu file if used with the same arguments.\
-If left blank, Rand(osu!) will generate with a random seed.
-You will not be able to regenerate the result.
+If left blank, Rand(osu!) will use the current timestamp (current time in seconds counting from 1970-01-01 00:00:00) as the seed.

 ### osu!standard & osu!catch